Garden Access — Gardening Uxbridge

 We strive for compliance with WCAG 2.1 AA as our target standard.
 Where we refer to Uxbridge garden support, that includes written materials, images, and interactive tools used by community members.
 Our intent is that visitors can use screen readers, magnification tools and other assistive technologies to access content describing gardening Uxbridge activities and resources.

-Close-up of seasonal planting guidance illustration The key areas we focus on include clear structure, meaningful headings, and alternative text for images.
+A smiling woman with dark skin in a blue cap and matching gardening uniform, wearing light blue gardening gloves, standing in a lush greenhouse filled with various green plants and hanging baskets.
+She holds a smartphone in her right hand and stands in front of a garden bed with soil and small green foliage.
+The background features a structured greenhouse environment with metal supports and bright natural light filtering through the glass.
+The scene exudes a professional and welcoming gardening atmosphere suitable for outdoor landscaping and garden maintenance services in Uxbridge, with vibrant plant life and organized planting areas visible throughout the space.
+The key areas we focus on include clear structure, meaningful headings, and alternative text for images.
 We use semantic HTML and accessible patterns so that a screen reader presents content about local gardening services clearly.
 To help users, our pages include logical headings, lists of services and clear labels on interactive elements.
 If you rely on assistive technology to explore Uxbridge garden information, we design pages to work with common screen readers and other accessibility tools.

 Keyboard navigation and operability